Updated: September 2024

-UTM has established the Black, Indigenous, and/or Racialized Scholar/Research Grant Program to address historic and contemporary effects of racism and racial disparities in all aspects of society
+UTM has established the Black, Indigenous, and/or Racialized Scholar/Research Grant Program to help researchers study and suggest ways to address the historic and contemporary effects of racism and racial disparities in all aspects of society.

 Grants will seed exploratory research and collaborative endeavors that address questions of racial inequity, social justice, and/or advance UTM’s commitment to Answering the Call: Wecheehetowin, the University’s response and commitment to the Truth and Reconciliation Commission of Canada’s final reports.
 This program is designed to support two groups of researchers at UTM: (1) Black, Indigenous, and/or racialized researchers regardless of research area; (2) any faculty member with research that addresses racism, social justice, and/or decolonization.
-Established in 2021, this program emerges through a collaboration of leaders from the Black Faculty Research Network; the Office of the Vice-Principal Academic and Dean; the Office of the Vice-Principal, Research; UTM’s Indigenous Centre; and UTM’s Equity, Diversity & Inclusion Office.
+Established in 2021, this program emerged through a collaboration of leaders from the Black Research Network; the Office of the Vice-Principal Academic and Dean; the Office of the Vice-Principal, Research and Innovation (OVPRI); UTM’s Indigenous Centre; and UTM’s Equity, Diversity & Inclusion Office.

 Funding Opportunities: